Compare model runs

 Visualize predictions and compare metrics between model experiments.

 As you continue iterating on your model and your data, you will likely end up with many model runs.
 A model run represents an experiment (i.e., an instance of training a specific model on some specific data).

-We support the comparison of scalar metrics and confusion metrics between two model runs.
+You can compare both scalar metrics and confusion metrics between two model runs.

 Updated about 1 month ago